danpecher/100-days-of-code/r1-log.md

 ### R1D13
 Today I took a detour and dived into Redux documentation.
 I tried some basic examples and tomorrow I will start using Redux in my #100DaysOfCode app.

+### R1D14
+I started implementing TodoMVC using React&Redux to really grasp the concepts, hopefully tomorrow I will finish it so I can continue working on the #100DaysOfCode app – I'm getting tired of manually posting to Twitter + Github